abe-101/hugo-profile/website/content/blog/how-to-install-nextcloud.md

 sudo wget https://download.nextcloud.com/server/releases/nextcloud-23.0.0.zip
 ```

-Extract the Nextcloud source code and you will get a new directory ‘netxcloud’, change the ownership of the nextcloud directory to user ‘www-data’.
+Extract the Nextcloud source code and you will get a new directory ‘netxcloud’, change the ownership of the Nextcloud directory to user ‘www-data’.

 ```
 sudo unzip nextcloud-23.0.0.zip